Church of the Holy Name of Jesus, Manchester: Construction

 Bishop Turner was keen to have a church in Chorlton-on-Medlock staffed with priests who could meet the intellectual, apologetic and controversial needs of Manchester.
 Jesuits from St Helens came to settle, at first in a temporary church (now the site of the Holy Name Hall, which has since been sold).
 Holy Name was made a parish church to serve the growing populations of the parishes of Longsight and Chorlton-on-Medlock, as villas were replaced by streets as the population of industrial Manchester grew.
-The construction of the building re-inforced the power of the Jesuit order and the revived confidence of the English Catholics.
+The construction of the building reinforced the power of the Jesuit order and the revived confidence of the English Catholics.
 It is the largest church in Manchester and dominates the surrounding area.